reedx8/Portfolio/README.md

 _nov 17 2022:_

-- worked on navbar, wanted nabar html in on file, learned to use jQuery in order to do this.
+- worked on navbar, wanted navbar html in separate file, learned to use jQuery in order to do this.
+- Had a lot of trouble with the proper layout of the navbar.

 _nov 15th 2022:_